The Challenge

 Can I purchase a shirt or hat?

-How do I score a free shirt or hat?
+How do I score a free shirt?

 Keep an eye on your emails for tips to help and login to your dashboard for some handy resources.